EMDR (Eye Movement Desensitisation and Reprocessing Therapy)

 What is an EMDR session like?

 EMDR can accelerate therapy by resolving the impact of your past traumas and allowing you to live more fully in the present.
-It is not however appropriate for everyone.
-The process is rapid, and any disturbing experiences if they do occur at all, last for a comparatively short period of time.
-Nevertheless, you do need to be aware of and willing to experience sometimes strong feelings and disturbing thoughts, which might occur during the sessions.
+It is not, however, appropriate for everyone.
+The process is rapid, and any disturbing experiences, if they occur at all, last for a comparatively short period of time.
+Nevertheless, you need to be aware of, and willing to experience, the strong feelings and disturbing thoughts, which sometimes occur during sessions.

-During EMDR treatment you will remain in control, fully alert, wide-awake, and you can stop the process at any time.
-Throughout the session your therapist will support and facilitate your own self-healing, intervening as little as possible.
-Reprocessing is usually experienced as something which happens spontaneously, finding that new connections and insights arise.
-As a result, most people experience EMDR as being a very natural and most empowering therapy.
+During EMDR treatment, you will remain in control, fully alert and wide-awake.
+This is not a form of hypnosis and you can stop the process at any time.
+Throughout the session, the therapist will support and facilitate your own self-healing and intervene as little as possible.
+Reprocessing is usually experienced as something that happens spontaneously, and new connections and insights are felt to arise quite naturally from within.
+As a result, most people experience EMDR as being a natural and very empowering therapy.

 A Client Review of Angie’s

 EMDR treatment from Angie has “cleared the fog of fear from my past that clouded everything.
 When dealing with challenging situations now, I can see clearly and I am able to remain calm.
 The triggers are a memory now, not a force that kept pushing me off course.
 I am so grateful thank you Angie.”